swisscom/PowerSponse/README.md

 PowerSponse is a PowerShell module for targeted containment and remediation.

-Following features are implemented in PowerSponse:
+The following features are implemented in PowerSponse:
-* Commands for containment and remediation which can be easily extended with the implemented plugin system.
+* Commands for containment and remediation which can be easily extended with the used plugin system.
 * Handling of **literal or regular expressions** for searching or killing processes, files and directories, searching for or deactivating scheduled tasks or services.
 * **Implementation of a rule engine ([CoRe